vicm1/GCC/Documents/Labs/PythonRegularExpressions/commands.md

 Display this list and examine what it contains by running the cell.
 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

 ed_addresses
-# Assign `flagged_addresses` to a list of IP addresses that have been previously flagged for unusual activity
+//Assign `flagged_addresses` to a list of IP addresses that have been previously flagged for unusual activity ​ flagged_addresses = ["192.168.190.178", "192.168.96.200", "192.168.174.117", "192.168.168.144"]
 ​
-flagged_addresses = ["192.168.190.178", "192.168.96.200", "192.168.174.117", "192.168.168.144"]
-​
-# Display the contents of `flagged_addresses`
+//Display the contents of `flagged_addresses`
 ​
 print(flagged_addresses)